What: Robin Chocolates

 Now in her seventh year of business, she still refuses to compromise on quality for the sake of profit.
 This means that the confections are made with pure Valrhona chocolate, Cacao Barry, or Luker Cacao from Colombia.
 Autorino also values partnerships with local Colorado businesses, such as the Richardo decaf coffee liqueur (made in Lyons) in her Kahlua caramel.
 She has also been working on some chocolates using beers from fellow Longmont pioneers, Oskar Blues brewery.

 Though some have asked Autorino why she hasn’t relocated her world-class chocolate shop to a bigger city like Denver, she enjoys being surrounded by a small, tight-knit community.
 Walking into the shop in Longmont, the smell alone is enough to make any chocophile swoon.
 The sparkly jewel tones and vibrantly painted patterns of the gorgeous confections in the case immediately catch the eye.
 A friendly staff offers samples of the chocolates to help you make up your mind—no easy feat.

-All of the chocolates truly taste as amazing as they look, and all of them are superb, but her caramels really stand out.
-While her chocolate caramel Fluer de Sel is ever popular, Autorino does many unique infused caramels.
+All of the chocolates truly taste as amazing as they look, but her caramels really stand out.
+While her chocolate caramel Fluer de Sel is ever popular, Autorino also offers an array of unique infused caramels.
 There’s the rosemary caramel, in which the savory herb is cold-steeped in cream for three days before being balanced with a touch of Colorado honey and lemon.
 The Mexican molé caramel has a nice kick of habanero chili, and the rose caramel is floral and delicate.
 These are chocolates that make you close your eyes and sigh, enjoying the complex flavor notes and creamy mouth feel as they dissolve on your tongue.
 My only issue with them was that I didn’t want to share.

 All photos by Camille Breslin.